OpenCOMPES/sed/docs/misc/contributing.rst

 =====================

 .. note::
-   This guide assumes that you have Python (version 3.8, 3.9, or 3.10) and poetry with dev dependencies installed on your machine.
+   This guide assumes that you have Python (version 3.8, 3.9, 3.10, 3.11) and poetry with dev dependencies installed on your machine.

 1. **Install pre-commit hooks:** To ensure your code is formatted correctly, install pre-commit hooks: